Brewsk11/GroupMe-Notifier/README.md

 * **showNoComments** - Logs "No new comments" message.
 For debug purposes.
 * **commentsToCheck** - Number of comments to check back for new ones.
 It should not be lower than number of comments per interval.
 * **checkInterval** - Sleep time after which a check for new comments is performed.
+## Todo
+* Following based on message keywords'
+* Daemon sometimes stops working after the window has been out of focus for some time, and then focused on again.